jorgepalma95/flexbox-business-site-starting/README.md

 # Codecademy Project - Flexbox Business Website

-This is a solution to the ['Flexbox-business-site-starting' Project from](https://www.codecademy.com).
+This is a solution to the ['Flexbox-business-site-starting' Project from Codecademy](https://www.codecademy.com).

 ## Table of contents